isislab-unisa/KGHeartbeat/README.md

 ```
 KG-HeartBeat
     | - Analysis results/       Directory with KGs data quality obtained from measurement.
         |- YYYY-MM-DD.csv
+    | - db_files                Contains data and docker compose to create the MongoDB instance
+    | - docs                    Directory with the data related to the GitHub page with the documentation
+    | - examples                Directory with some examples on how use KGHeartBeat and the Web-App
+    | - img                     Directory that contains the images used in the README
+    | - WebApp/                 Directory that contains all the files needed to boot locally KGHeartBeat Web-App.
+    | - src                     Directory with all the application code
       | - API/
           |- AGAPI                Interface to KnowledgeGraph search engine.
           |- Aggregator.py        Brings together all the metadata for the KG from the various services used.
           |- DataHubAPI.py        Module to retrieve KGs metadata from DataHub.
           |- LODCloudAPI.py       Module to retrieve KGs metadata from LODCloud.
           |- LOVAPI.py            Module used to retrieve standard vocabularies and terms from LOV.
       | - db_files/
           |- docker-compose.yml   File to create a MongoDB container to contain the analysis data (useful only for the Web-App)
           |- docker-entrypoint-initdb.d
             |- init-mongo.js     Script to create DB and collection.
       | - docs/                   Contains file related to the documentation.
       | - examples/               Contains example on how to use KGHeartBeat
       | - QualityDimensions       All classes representing the measured quality dimensions.
           |- AmountOfData.py
           |- Availability.py
           |- Believability.py
           ...
           ...
           ...
       | - test/                   Folder containing files and scripts relating to the test
           |- analyses_test.py     Script to run the test
           |- SPARQLES_APIS.py     Module used as interface to the SPARQLES API.
           |- test_output.txt      File containing the result of the test performed.
-    | - WebApp/                 Directory that contains all the files needed to boot locally KGHeartBeat Web-App.
       | - analyses.py             Module that calculates all quality metrics.
       | - bloomfilter.py          Class used to istantiate the Bloom-Filter structure.
       | - Configuration.py        Module used to create the configration.json file if isn't available.
       | - db_interface.py         Allows you to insert new quality data into the DB.
       | - ExternalLink.py         Class used to model the external links of a KG.
       | - Graph.py  Module        Used to build the graph with all the KGs and to calculate all the interlinking dimension metric.
       | - InputValidator.py       Abstract class to validate the input.
       | - JsonValidator.py        Class that implements the validation of JSON files in input.
       | - KnowledgeGraph.py       Class that contains the quality data of for the KG.
       | - manager.py              Module responsible for orchestrating the application and calling the various modules for analysis.
       | - MetricsOutput.py        Abstract class to return output from the application.
       | - OutputCSV.py            Class used to shape the output in CSV format.
       | - query.py                Contains all the queries needed to calculate quality metrics.
       | - Resources.py            Class used to aggregate all resources available for the analyzed KG.
       | - score.py                Class that calculates the score for each quality dimension analyzed and the total score
       | - Sources.py              Class with all info related to the KG sources.
       | - utils.py                Aggregates all useful functions for calculating quality metrics.
       | - VoIDAnalyses.py         Module used for parsing and extracting all useful information from the VoID file

 ```